mckaywrigley/chatbot-ui/README.md

 Modify the sidebar interface in `components/Sidebar`.

-Tweak the system prompt in `utils/index.ts`.
+Modify the system prompt in `utils/index.ts`.

 ## Deploy